 WAC 173-340-130 Administrative principles.

-(1) Introduction.
-The department shall conduct or require remedial actions consistent with the provisions of this section.
+Ecology will conduct or require remedial actions, or provide technical assistance for independent remedial actions, consistent with the provisions of this section.

-(2) Information sharing.
-It is the policy of the department to make information about releases or threatened releases available to owners, operators or other persons with potential liability for a site in order to encourage them to conduct prompt remedial action.
-It is also the policy of the department to make the same information available to interested members of the general public so they can follow the progress of site cleanup in the state.
+(1) Sharing information.
+Ecology’s policy is to make information about releases or threatened releases available to owners, operators, or other persons with potential liability for a site in order to encourage them to conduct prompt remedial action.
+Ecology’s policy is also to make the same information available to interested members of the general public so they can follow the progress of site cleanup in the state.

-(3) Information exchange.
-All persons are encouraged to contact the department and seek assistance on the general administrative and technical requirements of this chapter.
-Through its technical consultation program described in WAC 173-340-515, the department may also provide informal advice and assistance to persons conducting or proposing remedial actions at a specific site at any time.
-Unless the department is providing formal guidance for the implementation of an order or decree, any comments by the department or its agents are advisory and not commitments or approvals binding on the department.
-A person may not represent this advice as an approval of a remedial action.
-If the person requesting the advice is seeking binding commitments or approvals, then an order or consent decree shall be used.
+(2) Providing technical assistance.
+All persons are encouraged to contact Ecology and seek assistance on the general administrative and technical requirements of the state cleanup law.
+Under Ecology’s voluntary cleanup program, persons planning or conducting independent remedial action may also request technical assistance on how to investigate and clean up a site and written opinions on whether a planned or completed remedial action meets the substantive requirements of the state cleanup law.
+Such technical assistance is advisory only and is not binding on Ecology.
+Such technical assistance does not constitute, and may not be represented by a person as, an approval of a remedial action.
+See RCW 70A.305.170(1) and WAC 173-340-515(5).
+Ecology will only provide a binding commitment or approval under an order or decree.

-(5) Scope of information.
-It is the department's intention that adequate information be gathered at a site to enable decisions on appropriate actions.
-It is also the department's intention that decisions be made and cleanups proceed expeditiously once adequate information is obtained.
+(3) Collecting adequate information.
+Ecology intends that adequate information be gathered at a site to enable decisions on appropriate actions.
+Ecology also intends that decisions be made and cleanups proceed expeditiously once adequate information is obtained.
 Studies can be performed and submittals made at varying levels of detail appropriate to the conditions at the site.
 Also, steps in the cleanup process may be combined to facilitate quicker cleanups, where appropriate.
 Flexibility in the scope of investigations and in combining steps may be particularly appropriate for routine cleanup actions.
-Once adequate information has been obtained, decisions shall be made within the framework provided in this chapter and in site-specific orders or decrees.
+Once adequate information has been obtained, Ecology will make decisions within the framework provided under the state cleanup law and in site-specific orders or decrees.

-(6) Preparation of documents.
-Except for the initial investigation, any of the studies, reports, or plans used in the cleanup process can be prepared by either the department or the potentially liable person.
-The department retains all authority to review and verify the documents submitted and to make decisions based on the documents and other relevant information.
+(4) Preparing documents.
+Except for the initial investigation and the site hazard assessment and ranking, any of the studies, reports, or plans used in the cleanup process can be prepared by either Ecology or the potentially liable person.
+Ecology retains all authority to review and verify the documents submitted and to make decisions based on the documents and other relevant information.

-(4) Scope of public participation.
-The department seeks to encourage public participation in all steps of the cleanup process.
-The department shall encourage a level of participation appropriate to the conditions at a facility and the level of the public's interest in the site.
+(5) Encouraging and facilitating public participation.
+For Ecology-conducted and Ecology-supervised remedial actions, Ecology seeks to encourage public participation and facilitate equitable participation in all steps of the cleanup process under WAC 173-340-600.
+Ecology will encourage a level of participation appropriate to the threats posed by a site and the level of the public's interest in the site.
+When assessing public participation needs at a site, Ecology will consider the interests of vulnerable populations, overburdened communities, and non-federally recognized tribes.

-(7) Interagency coordination.
+(6) Engaging and collaborating with Indian tribes.

+(a) For Ecology-conducted and Ecology-supervised remedial actions, Ecology will seek to engage affected Indian tribes under WAC 173-340-620 by providing timely information, effective communication, continuous opportunities for collaboration and, when necessary, government-to-government consultation, as appropriate for each site.

+(b) To facilitate collaboration, it is important that Indian tribes provide specific comments, including the identification of other applicable state and federal laws and any additional information or mitigating measures that are necessary or desirable to satisfy their concerns.

+(7) Coordinating with agencies.